talwrii/twitter-exodus/readme.md

 * Musk is the wealthiest man in the world and has too much influence
 * Musk is not necessary treating his employees at twitter with respect
 * * Cancelling [wfh polices](https://www.bloomberg.com/news/articles/2022-11-10/musk-s-first-email-to-twitter-staff-ends-remote-work) with limited notice
 * * Firing a lot of people [some claim with insufficient notice](https://www.latimes.com/entertainment-arts/story/2022-11-04/twitter-layoffs-employee-tweets-elon-musk)
+* Musk may have [borrowed against the value of the company](https://news.bloomberglaw.com/esg/musk-risks-battle-royale-with-creditors-as-he-remakes-twitter) to fund his purchase placing the company at a higher risk of bankruptcy.
+This might be a reason for the cost cutting enterprise
 * The exodus of employees for twitter as well as policies [may lead to functionality problems](https://www.zdnet.com/article/why-twitter-will-fail-shortly/)
 * This represents an opportunity for some new form of communication to develop
 * The new form of communication like mastodon might be more independent or have benefits outside of those on twitter